UChicagoWebDev/course_materials/week_3.md

 # Web Servers: Python Built-In

-We can get a similar effect (though intended for production) with Python's built-in http module:
+We can get a similar effect (though not intended for production) with Python's built-in http module:

 `python3 -m http.server`
 ---